 Car hire in England offers you freedom.
 While trains are a great way to get around and railway infrastructure is good around the country, not all destinations have a station close by.
 If you’re travelling to the Cotswolds or one of our many National Parks, for example, hiring a car may be a better option.

 Another advantage car rental in England has over train or bus trips is that you can travel under your own steam — you’re not limited by timetables.

 You also avoid running into delays and cancellations, which do happen — most notably on the train network.
 Sometimes operators run a reduced service on weekends (particularly on Sundays) and railway workers have staged a number of strikes throughout the summer of 2022.

 Pro: Saves Carrying Luggage

 One of the most obvious benefits of renting a car in England is that it saves carrying several heavy suitcases everywhere you go.
-Unless you’re travelling light, driving may be a more convenient option.
+Unless you’re travelling light, driving in England may be a more convenient option.